LoveMalmros/mintlify-test/Intro.md

 From the /third-party/dashboards you also get the following field `meta.available_query_params`.
 These are the query params that you can use to send into the embedded dashboards.
 For an example ?filter=true adds a filter to the embedded page.

+## Preview widgets
+Some dashboards will have widgets that you can embedd separately.
+These also